 Necessary Skills and Qualities

-Successful behavioral scientists will have strong analytical, organizational and communication skills.
+Successful behavioral scientists will have strong analytical and organizational skills.
 The ability to create datasets in Excel, analyze data in SPSS, and write formal research reports in Microsoft Word or PowerPoint is essential.
 The average behavioral scientist must maintain large databases of participant information and should be able to do so with a formalized, reliable organizational system.
-Maintaining client confidentiality and data anonymity is also key.
+Maintaining client confidentiality and data anonymity is also a key.

 For those who work with either individual clients or groups of people, good interpersonal skills are also important, particularly when working to change an individual’s behavior.
 An effective counselor should be nonjudgmental, emotionally warm, and compassionate, but should also be assertive and authoritative, with strong leadership abilities.

 Behavioral scientists who hold a doctoral degree in psychology can pursue board certification through the American Board of Professional Psychology in the following specialties: